tyssondocarmo/tyssondocarmo/README.md

 - 👋 Hi, I’m @tyssondocarmo
 - 👀 I’m interested in Python for geographic (SIG) purposes
-- 🌱 I’m currently learning Python, ArcPy, Geopandas.
+- 🌱 I’m currently learning Python, JavaScript, HTML5 and CSS3.
 - 💞️ I’m looking to collaborate on automation geoprocessing
 - 📫 How to reach me tyssondocarmo@gmail.com